 |Percutaneous||~ 1/435 episodes (0.23%)||hollow bore needles, visibly bloody devices, deep injury, and device used in an artery/vein|

 |Cutaneous||< 1/1000 episodes (0.09%)||must involve non-intact skin integrity|

 Is PEP always recommended if the source person is HIV infected?

-PEP is recommended when an exposure to an HIV positive patient has occurred.
+PEP is generally recommended when an exposure to an HIV positive person has occurred.

 (See What is considered to be a potential exposure to HIV, HBV or HCV?)

-• Additional source person information (e.g., the SP’s current or most recent viral load, HIV medications, history of resistance to HIV medications) can be helpful in PEP regimen selection, but initiation of PEP should not be delayed if this information or consultation is not available.
+• Additional source person information (e.g., the SP’s current or most recent viral load, HIV treatment, history of resistance to HIV medications) can be helpful in PEP decision-making including regimen selection.
+Initiation of PEP should not be delayed if this information or consultation is not available.
 Additionally, for an HIV positive SP who has been durably suppressed on HIV medications, transmission risk to the exposed person is significantly lowered.

 Is PEP recommended if the source person has an unknown HIV status?

 PEP is generally not warranted in cases of unknown status.
 However, consider PEP for exposures from a source with HIV risk factors.
-If questions exist, seek expert consultation from Occupational Health, Employee Health, local experts, or the PEPline.
+If questions exist, seek expert consultation.

 Is PEP recommended if the source person is unknown (e.g. sharps box injury)?